gracelang/language/spec.md

 ## Numbers

 In Grace, numbers are objects.
 Grace supports a single type **`Number`**, which accommodates at least 64-bit precision floats.
-Implementations may support other implementations of numbers, and may define types that extend `Number`; a full specification of numeric types is yet to be completed.
+Implementations may support other classes of numbers, and may define types that extend `Number`; a full specification of numeric types is yet to be completed.